kenstir/hemlock-docs/docs/pn-setup-guide/configure-hemlock-app.md

   * Close Xcode, then edit the project.pbxproj to fix the relative path `CODE_SIGN_ENTITLEMENTS = Source/pines_app/PINES.entitlements;`
 * Define `USE_FCM` (or `USE_FA`) in the Build Settings of the project
   * Under "Build Settings", find "Swift Compiler - Custom Flags"
-  * Under "Active Compilation Conditions", add "USE_FCM" for Any Architecture | Any SDK
+  * Under "Active Compilation Conditions", under both DEBUG and RELEASE, click the `+` and add "USE_FCM" for Any Architecture | Any SDK
 * Configure for DWARF with dSYM files
   * Under "Build Settings", find "Build Options"
   * For "Debug Information Format", choose "DWARF with dSYM files"